networkx/networkx/doc/source/install.rst

 OSX
 ~~~

 OSX 10.5 ships with Python version 2.5.
-If you
+You need Python 2.6 or
-have an older version we encourage you to download
+later to use NetworkX.
+If you have an older version and need
-a newer release.
-Pre-built Python packages are available from
+to install a newer release pre-built Python packages are available from

  - Official Python site version  http://www.python.org/download/